chainstack/docs/docs/platform/join-a-public-network.md

 1. Select whether to run a [shared](/glossary/shared-node) or a [dedicated](/glossary/dedicated-node) node.
 1. Under **Hosting**, select **Chainstack** or **Private**.
 See [Support hosting options](/platform/supported-hosting-options).
 	* For Chainstack hosting, select a cloud provider.
-	* For private hosting, select an integration.
+	* For private hosting, select or add an integration.
 See [Manage your organization's integrations](/platform/manage-your-organizations-integrations).
 1. Provide a node name.
 Click **Next**.
 1. Review your changes and click **Join network**.